albertovalverde/AutonomyAI-Pepper/README.md

 ---

 This README.md provides an overview of the "Pepper - Autonomous Decision-Making System" project under the name "AutonomyAI-Pepper".
-Customize and expand it as needed for the project.
-Good luck with your endeavors!